ahx/openapi_first/README.md

 > [!NOTE]
 > This is a brand new feature. ✨ Your feedback is very welcome.

-This feature tracks all requests/resposes that are validated via openapi_first and get return an overal coverage value.
+This feature tracks all requests/resposes that are validated via openapi_first and returns overal coverage value.
+Here is how to set it up with rack-test or Rails' request specs:

-1. Register all OpenAPI documents to track coverage for and start tracking.
+1. Register all OpenAPI documents to track coverage for.
 This should go at the top of your test helper file before loading your application code.
   ```ruby
   require 'openapi_first'
   OpenapiFirst::Test.setup do |s|